kevkar/Movie-Project/readme.md

 #Readme

+This is the much inferior version I did before I learned anything about programming really.
+Go to movie project 2 for something better!

 Movie Time

 This Java program arranges movies by their length to make it easier to figure out what to watch on any given night.